onedr0p/home-ops/README.md

 # :book:&nbsp; Overview

 Welcome to my home Kubernetes cluster.
-This repo _is_ my Kubernetes cluster in a declarative state.
-[Flux](https://github.com/fluxcd/flux) and [Helm Operator](https://github.com/fluxcd/helm-operator) watch my [cluster](./cluster/) folder and makes the changes to my cluster based on the yaml manifests.
+This repository _is_ my Kubernetes cluster in a declarative state.
+[Flux2](https://github.com/fluxcd/flux2) watches my [cluster](./cluster/) folder and makes the changes to my cluster based on the YAML manifests.

-You'll find this is setup for home automation using [Home Assistant](https://www.home-assistant.io/) and media automation using [Sonarr](https://sonarr.tv/), [Radarr](https://radarr.video/) and [Plex](https://www.plex.tv).
-I also use [Gitea](https://gitea.io/en-us/) and [Drone](https://drone.io/) for development automation too.
-It would take too long to describe all the technologies running so poke around my [cluster](./cluster/) directory to see what's happening.
+[Renovatebot](https://github.com/renovatebot/renovate) keeps my applications up-to-date by scanning my repo and opening pull requests when it notices a new container image update.

+[Actions Runner Controller](https://github.com/summerwind/actions-runner-controller) operates a self-hosted Github runner in my cluster which I use to generate and apply Sealed Secrets to my cluster.

-Feel free to open a [Github issue](https://github.com/onedr0p/k3s-gitops/issues/new) or join our [Discord](https://discord.gg/DNCynrJ) if you have any questions.
+Feel free to open a [Github issue](https://github.com/onedr0p/k3s-gitops/issues/new) or join the k8s@home [Discord](https://discord.gg/DNCynrJ) if you have any questions.

 ---